HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 1. Electrical Basics/section 1-3 Electrical math.md

 ### Section 1.3: Electrical Laws (and Math)

 Okay, let's get into some of the basic math and electrical laws you'll use all the time in amateur radio.
-Don't worry—this isn’t rocket science (though I imagine rocket scientists would use this as well!).
-We’re talking about Ohm’s Law and the Power Law, which are like the peanut butter and jelly of electronics.
+Don't worry—this isn't rocket science (though I imagine rocket scientists would use this as well!).
+We're talking about Ohm's Law and the Power Law, which are like the peanut butter and jelly of electronics.
 They go together perfectly, and once you get the hang of them, you'll see they're not that hard to digest.

 #### But First...
-Don’t Panic About the Math!
+Don't Panic About the Math!

-A lot of people see math questions and immediately start stressing—but there’s **no reason to panic**.
-At **most**, you’ll see **two** math-related questions on your exam: **one from T5C (power formulas) and one from T5D (Ohm’s Law).** And guess what?
+A lot of people see math questions and immediately start stressing—but there's **no reason to panic**.
+At **most**, you'll see **two** math-related questions on your exam: **one from T5C (power formulas) and one from T5D (Ohm's Law).** And guess what?
 You can **miss up to 9 questions and still pass**!

-So if this section just isn’t clicking for you, **don’t worry about it**—skip it and focus on the parts that make more sense.
-But if you take a little time to understand these formulas, you might find that they’re **actually pretty simple** and can help you in real-world radio troubleshooting.
+So if this section just isn't clicking for you, **don't worry about it**—skip it and focus on the parts that make more sense.
+But if you take a little time to understand these formulas, you might find that they're **actually pretty simple** and can help you in real-world radio troubleshooting.

 #### Ohm's Law

 <img src="../../../images/illus/ohms_triangle.svg" alt="cartoon showing a conductor on the left and an insulator on the right, angry with each other" style="float: right; width: 250px; margin: 3px;">

-First up is **Ohm’s Law**, the bread and butter of everything electrical.
-It’s all about how **voltage, current, and resistance** are related in a circuit.
+First up is **Ohm's Law**, the bread and butter of everything electrical.
+It's all about how **voltage, current, and resistance** are related in a circuit.
 The law itself is simple:

 $$E = I \times R$$